ftacchini/flexible-core/docs/architecture/overview.md

 ### [Design Patterns](design-patterns.md)
 Explore the patterns used throughout:
-- Dependency Injection with InversifyJS
+- Dependency Injection with TSyringe
 - Module composition system
 - Filter cascade for routing
 - Binnacle pattern for context